2026 Ottawa municipal election: Mark Sutcliffe

 Mark Sutcliffe, 57, is the incumbent Mayor of Ottawa, having served in the position since being elected in 2022.
 Prior to being elected to office, he was an entrepreneur & business consultant, as well as a former local radio, print, & television media personality.
-Sutcliffe has been described as centrist.
+Sutcliffe has been described as centrist; an Ottawa Citizen article described his governance style as "middle-of-the-road" but "socially conscious".